tatsuyax25/game-backlog-tracker/README.md

 | POST | `/api/library` | Add a new game |
 | PUT | `/api/library/:id` | Update a game entry |
 | DELETE | `/api/library/:id` | Remove a game |

 ---

+## 🔮 Future Updates

+- 🔑 **Forgot Password** — Allow users to reset their password via a secure email link
+- 👤 **Account Settings** — Allow users to update their email address and password from their profile
+- 🏠 **Smart Home Page** — Redirect logged-in users directly to their library instead of the landing page
+- 🌐 **Public Profile** — Shareable profile page showing a user's game collection
+- 🔔 **Notifications** — Reminders to update game statuses or rate completed games
+- 🎯 **Advanced Filtering** — Filter by genre, platform, release year, and rating range
+- 🖼️ **Custom Cover Upload** — Allow users to upload their own cover images for games not in RAWG

+---